01-1/0/Want..md

 Note: This is a draft of an essay meant to be a reblog to https://www.tumblr.com/fastfouriertransfem/789342567132250112/you-have-inspired-me-divorce-enjoyer-i-thank?source=share.
 It was written using Obsidian (and GitHub for changes I made after publishing lol).
 Please critique!
 Send critiques to me on Discord, or DM me at tumblr.com/fastfouriertransfem if you don't have my discord!
 Also I'm gonna make an actual site for wearestew.com later!

+# TODO: Make a table of contents or something.

 # Aren't all our actions results of our Wants?

 You'll immediately say — but what about, like, paying my taxes or something? or eating? or using the bathroom?